tatowicz/Anthony-Tatowicz.github.io/docs/about.markdown

 ---

-Sowftware engineer interested in embedded, IOT, EVs and cryptography.
+Software engineer interested in embedded, IOT, EVs and cryptography.